 About Dr. Shultz

 Dr. Shultz’s research interests stemmed from her clinical practice as a certified athletic trainer, and has focused on the underlying factors that increase a female’s susceptibility to ACL injury.
 She has received over $1.6M in external funding and published 100+ peer-reviewed publications.
-She teaches a doctoral seminar in grant writing, and has chaired 14 PhD dissertations and 19 MS theses focused on ACL risk and prevention.
+She teaches an undergraduate course in the recognition of injury and illness, and graduate level courses in neural control of human movement and in grant writing.
+She has chaired 15 PhD dissertations and 20 MS theses focused on ACL risk and prevention.
 Dr. Shultz is a Fellow of the National Athletic Trainers’ Association, the National Academy of Kinesiology and the American College of Sports Medicine, and was inducted into the NATA Hall of Fame in 2015.

 Scholarly & Professional Keywords